Bills capped, action pledged on energy supplies – Daily Business

 Households will also receive the previously announced £400 handout to cushion the rise.

-Businesses are also getting a support package for six months which will provide “equivalent support”.
-After the six-month period, further support will be targeted at “vulnerable industries”, Ms Truss said.
+Businesses are getting “equivalent support” through a six-month cap on bills, with further support targeted at “vulnerable industries”.
 These include hospitality businesses.

 Her package is designed to tackle both the short term price emergency and long term supply and she stressed that she wanted to safeguard the UK’s domestic supplies.